I Love You (Cliff Richard song)

 "I Love You" is the fourth UK number-one hit single (and the second of the 1960s) by Cliff Richard and the Shadows.
 It was written by the Shadows' rhythm guitarist Bruce Welch.
 Released in November 1960, it was a Christmas No. 1 and stayed at the chart summit for two weeks, although it did not carry a traditional holiday theme.
-The song also reached No. 1 in New Zealand.
+The song also reached No. 1 in New Zealand. and also India (The Voice, Calcutta).

 It took until 1977 before another song entitled "I Love You" entered the UK Singles Chart.
 It was recorded by Donna Summer.